momentohq/public-dev-docs/docs/manage/pricing.md

 ---
 sidebar_position: 3
-title: Pricing and free-tier
+title: Pricing and free tier
-description: Explore the simplicity of the pricing model and free-tier information for Momento Serverless Cache
+description: Explore the simplicity of the pricing model and free tier information for Momento Serverless Cache
 ---

-# Momento Serverless Cache pricing and free-tier
+# Momento Serverless Cache pricing and free tier
 Serverless is about simplicity in every dimension, including pricing!
 Momento Serverless Cache costs $0.15/GB transferred.
 That's it!

 Your first 50 GBs transferred each month are free and you don't need a credit card to get started.